cellgeni/nf-velocyto/README.md

 # nextflow-velocyto
-Our velocyto repo but implemented in Nextflow
+Our [Velocyto repo](https://github.com/cellgeni/velocyto) but implemented in Nextflow

 There are two branches: